bishoyb1251/sep11-freedom-project/blog/entry02.md

 #### Problems so far
 The weltmeister had me at as massive struggle because well it did not allow us to work.
 We made it work.

+#### Sources

+I watched videos to be able to open the code and make it work

+But it didnt work...

+So Me and my partner asked former people who worked on Impact JS and they helped us out.
 [Previous](entry01.md) | [Next](entry03.md)

 [Home](../README.md)